 Sir Rabbie is currently Chancellor of the University of Vudal (PNG) from August 2007.
-He is also the Chairman of the Board of Directors of the newly publicly listed Investment Company on the Port Moresby Stock Exchange, Kina Asset Management Limited (KAML).

 Current Directorships: Kina Asset Management Limited.

 Past Directorships (last 3 years): Nil.

 Susanne Sesselmann (Non Executive Director) - appointed 15 May 2008

 Ms Sesselmann has 20 years experience in banking, including 10 years in investment banking and project finance throughout the world.
 She holds a Bachelor of Arts / Masters Degree in Languages from the University of Innsbruck in Austria and is currently a Director of the leading international private equity resource fund, The Sentient Group, and also the Meridiam Infrastructure Fund.